 Effective June 1, 2020, Governor Jared Polis issued Executive Order D 2020 091 directing Colorado to enter the new phase of the COVID-19 pandemic, Safer at Home and in the Vast, Great Outdoors - later amending and extending that order.
 The goal remains for people to stay at home or in the vast outdoors as much as possible, and avoid any unnecessary social interactions.
 The Colorado Department of Public Health and Environment (CDPHE), based on the Governor's directive, has issued Eighth Amended Public Health Order 20-28, which provides details of certain restrictions and safety guidance by broad industry type.
 CDPHE is making the information contained in the Public Health Order available via the Safer at Home webpage.
 On July 16, 2020, Governor Polis issued Executive Order D 2020 138 creating a statewide mask ordinance that is in effect for 30 days.
-The order may be extended.
+The ordinance was extended on August 14, 2020 by Executive Order D 2020 164.